keptn/keptn.github.io/content/docs/develop/how_to/manage/git_upstream/index.md

 ---
 title: Git-based upstream
-description: Select a Get-based upstream for a project
+description: Select a Get-based upstream for a project.
 weight: 20
 keywords: [manage]
 aliases: